-The Disney moderate hotels offer a good blend of amenities and affordability that makes sense for many families.
-And these hotels have as many or more rooms per hotel than the value resorts (minus Disney's Port Orleans Resort - French Quarter), so they often have more availability.
-Today we're taking a closer look at each of the moderates, so you can make the very best decision for your family.
-We'll be looking at a few key areas: overall theming, dining & amenities, the pool, transportation & distance to the parks, and the rooms.
+We're taking a closer look at each of the moderates so that you can make the very best decision for your family.
+We'll be looking at a few key areas: overall theming, dining and amenities, the pool, transportation and distance to the parks, and the rooms.

-The theming is quite different for each of the Disney moderates, although there is some overlap with Caribbean Beach and Coronado Springs.
+The theming is quite different for each of the Disney moderate resort hotels; however, there is some overlap between Caribbean Beach and Coronado Springs.

 - Disney's Caribbean Beach Resort - Beach